bronsondunbar/webpack-4-starter-kit/README.md

 # Webpack 4 Starter

-This can be used to start creating apps using Webpack 4.
+Starter kit for using Webpack 4

 ## Libraries included: